syl20bnr/spacemacs/README.md

 # Update

-Spacemacs supports two different update schemes, the default is a rolling update scheme based on the latest version of packages available.
-This version can be found on the `develop` branch and is updated by a simple `git pull`.
+Spacemacs relies solely on a rolling update scheme based on the latest version of packages available.
+To update Spacemacs, simply pull the latest changes of the default `develop` branch:

-The second method is deprecated.
-It was a fixed version scheme which was based on a stable set of packages.
-The latest fixed version can be found on the `master` branch and would show a notification when a new version is available.
-Be warned that this method has not been updated in a long time, so packages will be very old.

-## Rolling update (on develop)
 1. Close Emacs and update the git repository:

     ```sh